Bradley lays groundwork for new field of comparative foreign relations law with Oxford Handbook

 “I have been writing about and teaching U.S. foreign relations law since I started in academia more than 20 years ago, and I have become increasingly interested in the extent to which other countries face similar issues to those that we think about here, including how much authority to distribute between the legislative branch and the executive branch in handling foreign relations,” said Bradley, the William Van Alstyne Professor of Law and Professor of Public Policy Studies.
 “This project stems, in part, from my desire to learn more and find out whether there were comparisons and contrasts that would be interesting.”

 A founder and co-director of Duke’s Center for International and Comparative Law, Bradley’s scholarly expertise spans the areas of international law in the U.S. legal system, the constitutional law of foreign affairs, and federal jurisdiction, and his courses include International law, Foreign Relations Law, and Federal Courts.
-In addition to directing the Duke-Leiden Institute in Global and Transnational Law and serving on the executive board of the Center on Law, Ethics, and National Security, he is co-editor-in-chief of the American Journal of International Law (AJIL) and served as reporter on the American Law Institute’s Restatement of the Law Fourth, The Foreign Relations Law of the United States, which was published last November.
+In addition to directing the Duke-Leiden Institute in Global and Transnational Law for the past two years and serving on the executive board of the Center on Law, Ethics, and National Security, he is co-editor-in-chief of the American Journal of International Law (AJIL) and served as a reporter on the American Law Institute’s Restatement of the Law Fourth, The Foreign Relations Law of the United States, which was published last November.
 He is also a longtime member of the Secretary of State's Advisory Committee on International Law.

 After confirming that the topic was, indeed, ripe for exploration with a July 2015 conference of scholars from the United States, Canada, and Europe that he organized in Geneva (where the Law School’s summer institute was then located), Bradley crafted an ambitious proposal for a global project that would help define and develop the relatively new field of comparative foreign relations law.
 Subsequently named an Andrew Carnegie Fellow by the Carnegie Corporation of New York, he used his award to help fund an annual series of conferences — held respectively in Tokyo, Pretoria, South Africa, and Leiden — where leading international experts gathered to discuss related issues.
 They also workshopped draft papers, many of which are now among the book’s 46 chapters.